Form 8300 and Reporting Cash Payments of Over $10,000

 Has your business ever received a large cash payment, and you were not quite sure what your reporting obligations were regarding that large payment?
 The general rule is that you must file Form 8300, Report of Cash Payments Over $10,000 Received in a Trade or Business, if your business receives more than $10,000 in cash from one buyer as a result of a single transaction or two or more related transactions.

-The information provided by Form 8300 provides valuable information to the Internal Revenue Service (IRS) and the Financial Crimes Enforcement Network (FinCEN) in their efforts to combat money laundering.
+The information provided by Form 8300 provides valuable information to the Internal Revenue Service and the Financial Crimes Enforcement Network (commonly referred to as FinCEN) in their efforts to combat money laundering.
 This is an important effort, since money laundering is a tool that assists many individuals who participate in various criminal activities, ranging from tax evasion to terrorist financing to drug dealing, to hide the proceeds from their illegal activities.

 Filing Form 8300

-If you are required to file Form 8300 for a transaction, you must do so by the 15th day after the date the cash transaction occurs.
-Form 8300 can be filed electronically or by mailing the form to the IRS at: Detroit Computing Center, P.O.
-Box 32621, Detroit, MI 48232.
+If you are required to file Form 8300, you must do so by the 15th day after the date the cash transaction occurs.
+A "person" can file Form 8300 electronically or by mailing the form to the IRS at: Detroit Computing Center, P.O.
+Box 32621, Detroit, Michigan 48232.

-Meeting the proper filing and furnishing requirements is very important, since there are potential civil and criminal penalties for failure to file Form 8300.
+Meeting the proper filing requirement and the requirement to furnish a written statement to each person named on the Form 8300 is very important, because there are potential civil and criminal penalties for failure to file Form 8300.
 Penalties for violation of the Form 8300 filing and furnishing requirements have been increased by the Small Business Jobs and Credit Act of 2010.
-Increased penalties apply with respect to Forms 8300 required to be filed and related notices required to be furnished on or after Jan.
+Increased penalties apply to Forms 8300 and related notices requiring filing or furnishing on or after Jan.
 1, 2011.
-See Form 8300 Penalties Increase.
+See Form 8300 Penalties Increase for more information.

-Make sure your business does not fall victim to any of the false claims circulating in some areas where an individual claims that he or she can exempt your business from the Form 8300 filing requirements.
+Make sure your business does not fall victim to any of the false claims circulating in some areas where an individual claims that they can exempt your business from the Form 8300 filing requirements.
 The law does not provide such an exemption.

 Electronic Filing for Form 8300

 On Sept 19, 2012, FinCEN announced that businesses are now able to electronically file their Form 8300 using the Bank Secrecy Act (BSA) Electronic Filing (E-Filing) System.
-E-filing is free, and is a quick and secure way for individuals to file their Form 8300s.
+E-filing is free, and is a quick and secure way for "persons" to file Form 8300.
 Filers will receive an electronic acknowledgement of each submission.
 For more information about Form 8300 e-filing, read the FinCEN news release.

 The following educational products have been developed for your use in learning more about why, when and where to file Form 8300: